runabrandes/pp5-elegant-essentials/README.md

 #### Profile

 On the Profile page, users can view and update their personal information for a faster checkout process, as well as view past orders they have placed.
-By clicking the order number of a past order, they will be redirected to the order confirmation page that would've been generated at the time the order was made.
+By clicking the order number of a past order, they will be redirected to the order confirmation page that would have been generated at the time the order was made.

 ![profile](documentation/site_pictures/profile.png)